 Wayfair reviewers give the desk 4.5 out of stars.
 One said, “It was easy to put together and has plenty of space.
 I liked it so much I bought another one.”
 Other reviewers noted the fairly easy assembly of the Daniel Corner Desk.
 “This product came out of the box perfectly.
 All the pieces were there and the quality is very sturdy and has a nice, clean, smooth finish to it.”

 If you prefer working from home on the couch or from bed, there’s even a desk for you.
-The HOMFA Bamboo Laptop Desk is made of eco-friendly wood and features adjustable legs, which can be folded up for use as a flat tray.
+The Bamboo Laptop Desk (from Himini) is made of hand-made polished bamboo and features adjustable legs, which can be folded up for use as a flat tray.
 There are five levels of tilt to provide the best screen experience, as well as a convenient cupholder and small drawer for storage.

 How to choose the best desk for you

 Next, think about what the desk will actually be used for and how often you will use it.
 Will it be relied heavily upon or is it just for occasional use?
 If you’re choosing one for working from home, consider what electronics and paperwork the desk will need to hold.
 If you need two monitors as well as a laptop and a desktop machine, you’re going to need a larger desk with additional storage.